St Mary le Strand is Open to All

 Open for Tours, Exhibitions and Concerts

 Open for Rehearsals, Workshops and Lectures

 Open to suggestions... !

 At the end of August 2021, The Strand around St Mary le Strand became a pedestrian/cycle zone and the Aldwych became a two-way road.

 The East Strand is permanently closed to traffic between Surrey Street and Waterloo Bridge.
 Buses which previously stopped on Strand will now stop at new locations on Aldwych.
 Please visit the TfL website for alternative ways to travel.

 The church is open for visitors and for prayer from Tuesday to Thursday, from 12 noon to 4.00 p.m. every week.

-Please note that the church will be closed in the first week of October for the installation of an art exhibition.
-We will open again w/c 10th October.
+Please note that the church will be closed in the first week of January for the installation of 'St Mary le Strand Speaks!' - a Sound and Light installation.
+We will open again w/c 9th January.